smnorris/bcfishobs/README.md

 # bcfishobs

 [Known BC Fish Observations](https://catalogue.data.gov.bc.ca/dataset/known-bc-fish-observations-and-bc-fish-distributions) is documented as the *most current and comprehensive information source on fish presence for the province*.
-This repository includes a method and scripts for locating these observation locations as linear referencing events on the most current and comprehensive stream network currently available for BC, the [Freshwater Atlas](https://www2.gov.bc.ca/gov/content/data/geographic-data-services/topographic-data/freshwater).
+These scripts locate these observation points as linear referencing events on the most current and comprehensive stream network currently available for BC, the [Freshwater Atlas](https://www2.gov.bc.ca/gov/content/data/geographic-data-services/topographic-data/freshwater).

 The scripts: